lchdl/DeepWMH/README.md

     > ```
     > in your console.
 If no error occurs then everything is OK! :)

-4.  (optional) verify your install:
+4. (Optional) verify your install:
     1) activate your virtual environment
     2) enter Python by typing and running: